Common effort for green, competitive , and inclusive Europe.

-They have two main goals: to reduce economic and social differences in Europe and to enhance mutual relations between the contributing countries and 15 EU countries in the Central and Eastern Europe and in Baltic.
+There are two overall objectives: reduction of economic and social disparities in Europe, and to strengthen bilateral relations between the donor countries and 15 EU countries in Central and Southern Europe and the Baltics.

 #1 Innovation, research, education, and competitiveness

 #2 Social inclusion, jobs for young people, and eradication of poverty

 #3 Environment, energy, climatic change, and low-carbon economy

 #4 Culture, civic society, good management, and fundamental rights